Glossary

 Backstops/Backboards

-LAYOUT, Section B, 8.a; also see drawing on back covers)
+SPECIFICATIONS FOR COURT LAYOUT, Section B, 8.a; also see drawing on inside back cover)

 Broken